johnpaulada/guides/src/pages/software-engineering/trampolining/index.md

 ```

 ### Solution
-To get around this problem, we can use a technique called **trampolining**.
+You can use a technique called **trampolining** to get around this problem.
-We convert a function into a trampoline by using a `trampoline()` function.
+You can convert a function into a trampoline by using a `trampoline()` function.

-Here is an example of that function in ESNext:
+Here is an example of that function using EcmaScript 6 (ES6) and beyond syntax:

 ```javascript
 const trampoline = fn => (...args) => {